Schizoid Personality Disorder Treatment

-Our mental health professionals offer personality disorder treatment.
-We realize that opening up to others is challenging for people with this mental disorder.
+It’s important to find a mental health treatment center like Promises which offers personality disorder treatment.
+Opening up to others is challenging for people with this mental disorder.
 We work with clients to help them feel safe.
 They learn to develop trusting relationships while improving interpersonal skills.
 During treatment, medications may be prescribed to help with schizoid personality disorder symptoms.
 Medicine may also help with associated symptoms of anxiety or depression.
 Personalized treatment options may include:

 - Cognitive behavioral therapy (CBT).
 It is often part of schizoid personality disorder treatment to help clients develop social skills.
 CBT may help clients change problematic beliefs and behaviors.
 It can also increase sensitivity to interpersonal cues.

 - Group therapy.
 It helps clients interact with peers who are also practicing new interpersonal skills.
 It aids in developing a support network.
 This may help increase their social functioning.

 - Experiential therapy to put concepts into action

 - Regular sessions with our psychiatric team to manage medication needs.
 This is part of schizoid personality disorder treatment and treatment for co-occurring disorders.

 Schizoid personality disorder is a difficult condition to treat.
 It is especially difficult to treat if there is a dual diagnosis such as substance abuse.
 During treatment, other mental health conditions will be assessed.
 Staff in our treatment programs can help with many issues such as: